gasotirov/tree-health-analyzer/README.md

 # tree-health-analyzer
-Data science project which analyze tree health status and diseases.
+A Data science project which analyze tree health status and diseases.